tranluan258/trainning/src/genneral/general.md

     + The event loop allows us to use callbacks and promises.
     + The event loop executes the tasks starting from the oldest first.
     + When Node.js starts, it initializes the event loop, processes the provided input script, which may make async API calls, schedule timers, then begins processing the event loop.
+    +Each phase has a FIFO queue of callbacks to execute.
+While each phase is special in its own way, generally, when the event loop enters a given phase, it will perform any operations specific to that phase, then execute callbacks in that phase's queue until the queue has been exhausted or the maximum number of callbacks has executed.
+When the queue has been exhausted or the callback limit is reached, the event loop will move to the next phase, and so on
     + Phases Overview:
         + timer: this phase executes callbacks scheduled by setTimeout() and setInterval().
         + pending callbacks: executes I/O callbacks deferred to the next loop iteration.